stolostron/rhacm-docs/manage_cluster/security.md

 All {{site.data.keyword.contain_softs}} provide detailed container security requirements.
 For more information, see [{{site.data.keyword.contain_soft}} Security Policy definitions ![Opens in a new tab](../../images/icons/launch-glyph.svg "Opens in a new tab")](https://github.com/IBM/cloud-pak/tree/master/spec/security/psp){: new_window}.

-See [Isolation on {{site.data.keyword.product}}](../../iam/3.4.0/iso_icp.md) to learn more about pod isolation.
+See [Isolation on Red Hat Advanced Cluster Management for Kubernetes](../../iam/3.4.0/iso_icp.md) to learn more about pod isolation.

 ## Predefined pod security policies

 {{site.data.keyword.product_tm}} provides predefined policies that you can apply to your pod by associating them to a namespace during namespace creation.
-These predefined pod security policies apply to most of the {{site.data.keyword.IBM_notm}} content charts.
+These predefined pod security policies apply to most of the content charts.
 The following list shows the types and descriptions that range from the most restrictive to the least restrictive:

   * `ibm-restricted-psp`: This policy requires pods to run with a non-root user ID, and prevents pods from accessing the host.
   * `ibm-anyuid-psp`: This policy allows pods to run with any user ID and group ID, but prevents access to the host.